fipenly/awesome-fivem/README.md

 - [object_gizmo](https://github.com/DemiAutomatic/object_gizmo) - This module exports a useGizmo function that enables manipulation of entity position and rotation.

+- [screencapture](https://github.com/itschip/screencapture) - Screen capture for FiveM.
+A successor for screenshot-basic.

 - [sf-attachobject](https://github.com/scriptforge-gg/sf-attachobject) - Easily and intuitively attach props to in-game characters in FiveM.

+- [fivem-greenscreener](https://github.com/Bentix-cs/fivem-greenscreener) - A FiveM script that takes screenshots of every gta clothing, prop/object and vehicle.

+- [minimal-hud](https://github.com/ThatMadCap/minimal-hud) - A Minimal HUD Built using Preact/Tailwind CSS.
+Standalone with optional support for many frameworks and allows for easy setup for a custom framework.

+- [fivem-base-vehicle-handling](https://github.com/jgscripts/fivem-base-vehicle-handling) - All base vehicle handlings in one file for re-streaming.

 ## Tools

+- [fivem-items-gallery](https://github.com/bitc0de/fivem-items-gallery) - This project serves as an image gallery for Fivem items, providing a comprehensive collection of images that can be easily downloaded and utilized in Fivem servers.
+Featuring a user-friendly interface, you can either search for specific items or browse through various categories to find exactly what you're looking for.

+- [Audiotool](https://github.com/Renewed-Scripts/Audiotool) - A audiotool for fivem which automates the create of Native Audio.

 - [mmYtypTool](https://github.com/mmleczek/mmYtypTool) - Tool for creating YTYP files from YDR.